Lightweight Full-Convolutional Siamese Tracker: Experiments

 \subsubsection{LaSOT}

-LaSOT \cite{LaSOT} is a large-scale visual single object tracking benchmark with 1400 long sequences, which contains 14 tracking challenges.
-Following the Protocol \uppercase\expandafter{\romannumeral2} of LaSOT \cite{LaSOT}, we evaluate the performance of our tracker on LaSOT \cite{LaSOT} test subset which contains 280 sequences.
+LaSOT \cite{LaSOT} is a large-scale benchmark for visual single object tracking with 1400 long sequences, which contains 14 tracking challenges.
+Following the Protocol \uppercase\expandafter{\romannumeral2} of LaSOT \cite{LaSOT}, this paper evaluates the performance of LightFC and LightFC-vit on the LaSOT \cite{LaSOT} test subset with 280 sequences.
 The results are shown in Table \ref{tab:table1}.
 LightFC achieves state-of-the-art performance.
-Compared to other lightweight conv-based trackers, LightFC outperforms the second-best FEAR-L \cite{FEAR} by 2.6 \% in AUC and 2.3 \% in precision.
-Compared to the attention-based lightweight tracker, LightFC achieves higher precision, surpassing the best attention-based tracker MixFormerV2-S \cite{MixFormerV2} by 2.8 \%.
+Compared to other lightweight conv-based trackers, LightFC outperforms FEAR-L \cite{FEAR} by 2.6 \% in AUC and 2.3 \% in precision.
+Compared to the attention-based lightweight tracker, LightFC achieves higher precision, and outperforms the best attention-based tracker MixFormerV2-S \cite{MixFormerV2} by 2.8 \%.
+LightFC-vit further outperforms MixFormerV2-S \cite{MixFormerV2} by 2.9 \% in AUC and 7.6 \% in precision.
+The results show that LightFC-vit and LightFC achieve competitive tracking performance in both success rate and precision.